Boundedness of commutators and H${}^1$-BMO duality in the two matrix weighted setting: Introduction

 Finally, the careful reader will notice that despite its elegant appearance (from the matrix weighted $p \neq 2$ perspective), we will not actually have a need for the definition of $\BMOWU$ given and instead will work with various other equivalent definitions and show that these all coincide with $\BMOWU$.
 The reader, however, should not be tricked into thinking that the original definition of $\BMOWU$ is nice looking but useless.
 In fact, the original definition of $\BMOWW$ is a very natural and important BMO condition (after using Lemma \ref{RedOp-AveLem} twice) to consider when formulating and proving a $T1$ theorem regarding the boundedness of matrix kernelled CZOs on $L^p(W)$ when $W$ is a matrix A${}_p$ weight for $1 < p < \infty$ (see \cite{I2} for a precise statement and proof of such a $T1$ theorem).
 Interestingly note that \textit{unlike} in the scalar setting, $\BMOWW$ does not reduce to the classical unweighted John-Nirenberg space BMO (see \cite{IKP} for more information.)

 We will end the introduction by noting that despite the paper's length, it is largely self contained, and in particular we do not assume that the reader is necessarily familiar with the ideas or arguments in \cite{IKP, I2}.
-Furthermore, as in \cite{HLW}, we will not attempt to track the A${}_p$ dependence on any of our results with the exception of A${}_2$ dependence in Theorem \ref{H1BMOThm} (which we hope to use to prove quantitative weighted norm inequalities for commutators $[T, b]$ on $L^2(W)$ for a matrix A${}_2$ weight $W$, a scalar kernelled CZO $T$, and a scalar function $b \in \text{BMO}$ in a forthcoming paper.)
+Furthermore, as in \cite{HLW}, we will not attempt to track the A${}_p$ dependence on any of our results with the exception of A${}_2$ dependence in Theorem \ref{H1BMOThm} (which we hope to use to prove quantitative weighted norm inequalities for commutators $[T, b]$ on $L^2(W)$ for a matrix A${}_2$ weight $W$, a scalar kernelled CZO $T$, and a scalar function $b \in \text{BMO}$ in a forthcoming paper) and in our matrix weighted Buckley summation condition (see Proposition \ref{BuckleyProp}.)